DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 |Contacts-wpadmin|

 **Description**
- These are the backend records of the contacts that can be found in the `Contact List Page <contacts-list-page>`_.
+ These are the backend records of the contacts that can be found in the :ref:`Contact List Page <Contacts List Page>`.
 Every Disciple.Tools user will also have a Contact Record made for them.

 .. note::
-    We recommend you edit every `Contact Record <contacts-record-page>`_ on the front end and not in the WP Admin area.
+    We recommend you edit every :ref:`Contact Record <Contacts Record Page>` on the front end and not in the WP Admin area.

 **How to access:**
  1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.